sjdavalle/pe-compass/README.md

 I grew so much frustration from:

-- The Python Tools would be slow or unreliable (crash with abnormal PE files)
+1. The Python Tools would be slow or unreliable (crash with abnormal PE files)
-- Or the parsers would only support either one of 32bit or 64 bit PEs, but not both :(
+2. Or the parsers would only support either one of 32bit or 64 bit PEs, but not both :(
-- Or the parsers were awesome, BUT ONLY in GUI Mode
+3. Or the parsers were awesome, BUT ONLY in GUI Mode
-- Or the parsers are free but DO not provide the IAT and EAT as output, only some random properties
+4. Or the parsers are free but DO not provide the IAT and EAT as output, only some random properties
-- Or the Java parsers would break with new Java versions and the developer won't update the code
+5. Or the Java parsers would break with new Java versions and the developer won't update the code
-- Or the Python, and Java parsers would require the installation of Java and Python Environments
+6. Or the Python, and Java parsers would require the installation of Java and Python Environments
-- Or the Python PIP_FREEZE executable binaries would now work across 32 or 64 bit Windows Platforms
+7. Or the Python PIP_FREEZE executable binaries would NOT work across 32 or 64 bit Windows Platforms
-- Or the awesome C# tool created by someone could not run on Linux/MacOS for malware triaging workflows, again slowness :(
+8. Or the awesome C# tool created by someone could not run on Linux/MacOS for malware triaging workflows, again slowness :(
-- Or the output provided by the developers would not provide database interchange formats - i.e., CSV or JSON
+9. Or the output provided by the developers would not provide database interchange formats - i.e., CSV or JSON
-- Or worse I could not afford some awesome tool nor would my employers/clients buy them for me and the team :(
+10. Or worse I could not afford some awesome tool nor would my employers/clients buy them for me and the team :(

 ## Education and Mastery - For Everyone (Me, You, and those of tomorrow)
 As I grew my skill set, I recognized how much energy and effort is needed to boost/uplift new team members without